 What is a ground loop?

-A ground loop is a series of pipes buried underground at a depth where temperatures stay consistent year-round.
-It serves as the critical link allowing geothermal heat pumps to use the earth as a heat source or heat sink, depending on if heating or cooling is required.
+A ground loop is a plastic pipe shaped like a U (formally called a “u-bend pipe”) buried in a borehole drilled into the ground to a depth where temperatures stay consistent year-round.
+It is used as a heat exchanger, meaning the ground loop allows the geothermal heat pump(s) connected to it to use the earth as a heat source or heat sink.

 How does a ground loop work?

-Just a few feet below the ground’s surface, the earth maintains a steady 50-55 degrees no matter what the temperature of the outside air.
-This difference in temperature allows the earth to act as a heat source in winter and a heat sink in summer.
-A geothermal heat pump (located inside the home) captures this energy by circulating thermally conductive fluid through the buried ground loop.
+About 6 feet below the ground’s surface, the earth maintains a steady temperature that’s not impacted by fluctuations in outdoor air temperatures over the course of the day or season.
+The steady, mild temperatures underground allow the earth to act as a heat source in winter and a heat sink in summer.
+The geothermal heat pump, which is located inside the home, captures this energy by circulating thermally conductive fluid (aka water with a non-toxic antifreeze mixed in) through the ground loop.

-In winter, the fluid absorbs heat from the warmer earth and carries it into the heat pump, where it enters a heat exchanger and is used to warm your home.
+In winter, the water running through the ground loop absorbs heat from the earth and carries it into the heat pump, which uses a vapor compression refrigeration cycle to concentrate the heat so it can be used to warm up the air inside the home.

-In summer, the process is reversed when the home’s heat is captured and released into the cooler ground, leaving your home comfortably air-conditioned.
+In summer, the process is reversed: the home’s heat is captured and discharged into the ground, leaving your home comfortably air-conditioned.

 Types of Ground Loop Systems

-There are several types of ground loop designs that can be made, but they all fall under two basic categories: closed loop and open loop.
+There are several types of ground loop designs, but they all fall under two basic categories: closed loop and open loop.

 Closed Loop Geothermal Systems

-There are 3 types of closed loop geothermal systems: vertical, horizontal, and pond / lake.
-Because pond/lake loops require having a water source on the property, they’re relatively uncommon, and we don’t discuss them in detail.
+There are 3 types of closed loop geothermal systems: vertical loops, horizontal loops, and a water, or “pond loop” system.
+Because pond loops require the homeowner to have a large body of water on the property, they’re relatively uncommon, and we won’t discuss them in detail here.

-A horizontal ground loop is installed over a wide area of ground and requires enough space to dig trenches hundreds of feet long and 6-10 feet deep.
+Horizontal ground loops are installed over a wide area of ground, so this type of system requires enough space to dig trenches hundreds of feet long and 6-10 feet deep.
 Horizontal ground loops can only be used when adequate yard space is available and trenches are easy to dig.

 Horizontal Ground Loop Installation